Healthdirect Free Australian health advice you can count on.

 • shaking

-• having aches (especially in their neck, shoulders and back)
+• headaches and other aches and pains (especially in your neck, shoulders and back)

 How is anxiety in teenagers diagnosed?